 Once a student has been removed from placement for a total of 10 school days in the same school year, and if the district determines that the removal is not a change of placement, the district must, during subsequent days of removal, provide appropriate services to the extent necessary to enable the student to participate in the general curriculum, although in another setting, and to progress toward meeting the goals set out in the student’s IEP.
 The building principal or designee, in consultation with the IEP case manager and one or more of the student’s teachers, will make the determination of such necessary services.

-C. Change in placement
+D. Change in placement

 A change of placement occurs when an eligible student is:

-- Subjected to a series of removals in a school year and which constitute a pattern of removal because: 1) the series of removals total more than 10 school days in a year; 2) the student behavior is substantially similar to the student’s behavior in previous incidents that resulted in the series of removals; and 3) because of factors such as the length of each removal, the total amount of time a student is removed, and the proximity of the removals to one another.
+- Subjected to a series of removals in a school year and that constitute a pattern of removal because: 1) the series of removals total more than 10 school days in a year; 2) the student behavior is substantially similar to the student’s behavior in previous incidents that resulted in the series of removals; and 3) because of factors such as the length of each removal, the total amount of time a student is removed, and the proximity of the removals to one another.

 Whether a pattern of removal constitutes a change in placement is determined on a case-by-case basis by the building principal and Special Education director or designee and is subject to review through due process and judicial proceedings.
 The building principal or designee will notify the Special Education director when disciplinary removals may exceed 10 days.

 Within 10 school days after the date on which the district makes a decision to change the student’s placement, the district will schedule a manifestation determination meeting to determine the relationship between the student’s disability and the behavior subject to the disciplinary action.